 Screw the lid on tight and shake the mess out of that.

-Or you can just give it a good shaking for about ten seconds.
+Or you can just give it a good shake for about 10 seconds.

 But where is the fun in that?

-Place your rinsed beans, chopped onion, and pimentos along with their jar juices in a big old bowl.
+Place your drained and rinsed bean mixture, chopped onion, and pimentos along with their jar juices in a large bowl.

 Pour the dressing over.